 And just like a commando, you'll have to gather resources for your mission on your own.
-This is where the internet comes in.
-Thankfully, the heartbeat of the modern ALT is digital and English-teaching strategies and resources from your fellow Assistant Language Teachers has been slowly trickling onto the internet.
-Even CLAIR and other once-distant official organizations have begun to dispense helpful (though well-hidden) teaching resources online.
+This is where the Internet comes in.
+Thankfully, the heartbeat of the modern ALT is digital and English-teaching strategies and resources from your fellow Assistant Language Teachers has been slowly trickling onto websites all over the place.
+Even CLAIR and other once-distant official organizations have started dispensing helpful (though well-hidden) teaching resources online.

 This article is my best effort to organize as much of this online ALT English-teaching wisdom into one place.
 There's a ton of information and help out there, though it's often buried in forum posts, wikis, and older websites from 2004.

 Get ready to intercept Tofugu's covert communique, ALT Commandos.